Keith Monroe: Scouting

 Monroe was deeply involved with Scouting.
 He served as Scoutmaster for Troop 2 in Santa Monica, California from its founding in December 1945 until 1987.

 He wrote articles for Scouting, the magazine for adult Scout leaders; merit badge instruction pamphlets; and fiction for Boys' Life.
 Under the name Rice E. Cochran, he published Be Prepared!, a humorous memoir of his experiences as a Scoutmaster.It was the basis for the 1953 movie Mister Scoutmaster.

 Monroe was a recipient of the Silver Beaver Award.

 Science fiction

 Collaborating under the pseudonym Donald Keith with his father, Donald Monroe, Keith Monroe wrote the Time Machine series, originally published in Boys' Life between 1959 and 1989.

 Donald Keith also contributed stories to Galaxy Science Fiction and Blue Book.

-Using the pseudonym Dale Colombo, Keith Monroe published in Boys' Lifea series about Scouts in space, featuring a protagonist named Ed Linden, set aboard the spaceship Magellan.
+Using the pseudonym Dale Colombo, Keith Monroe published in Boys' Life a series about Scouts in space, featuring a protagonist named Ed Linden, set aboard the spaceship Magellan.
 These Scouts had been born in interstellar space during the decades-long journey from Earth to planets orbiting a distant star.